petere/homebrew-postgresql/README.md

 postgresql-common cluster manager
 ---------------------------------

-This is a port of the postgresql-common package from Debian, which contains programs that help manage these multiple versioned installations, and programs to manage multiple PostgreSQL instances (clusters).
-This is highly experimental, but it works.
+`postgresql-common` is a port of the postgresql-common package from Debian, which contains programs that help manage these multiple versioned installations, and programs to manage multiple PostgreSQL instances (clusters).
+The port a bit experimental, but it works.

 See `/usr/local/Cellar/postgresql-common/HEAD/README.Debian` to get started.
 If you have used Debian or Ubuntu before, you'll feel right at home (I hope).

-If you haven't, this will be really confusing, so good luck. :smirk:
+The general idea is that for server-side operations you use the special wrapper scripts `pg_createcluster`, `pg_dropcluster`, `pg_ctlcluster`, and `pg_lsclusters` instead of `initdb` and `pg_ctl`.
+The scripts take version numbers and instance names (which map to directory names).
+For example:

+    pg_createcluster 9.2 test
+    pg_ctlcluster 9.2 test start

+See the respective man pages for details.

+For client-side operations, to usual tools such as `psql` and `pg_dump` are wrapped to automatically use the right version for the instance they are connecting to, so you usually don't need to do anything special.
+See the man page `pg_wrapper` for details.